RayedSuhail/front-end-web-dev/README.md

     - Workspace files for setting up webpack for our app
   - fend-webpack-sass
     - Workspace files for setting up Sass for our app

+## P5 - Capstone

+- The directory is the final capstone project for the course